Teaching Road Safety with Twinkle Twinkle Traffic Light Song: Educational Songs for Children.

 According to the UK Department for Transport and child-safety organizations such as RoSPA (Royal Society for the Prevention of Accidents), early road-safety education significantly reduces risky pedestrian behaviour in young children.
 Research from early learning institutions also shows that combining movement and music improves rule retention in children under age 7.

 Road safety education is crucial for preventing accidents and promoting responsible behaviour.
-Songs like the twinkle twinkle traffic light song use simple lyrics and familiar tunes to teach children about the meaning of traffic lights and pedestrian rules.
+Songs like "Twinkle Twinkle Traffic Light " use simple lyrics and familiar tunes to teach children about the meaning of traffic lights and pedestrian rules.

 The song explains the colours of the traffic light:

-By associating these colours with actions in a rhythmic way, children can quickly grasp the concept.
+By associating these colours with actions rhythmically, children can quickly grasp the concept.
 Additionally, the song encourages children to look both ways before crossing the road and to always use pedestrian crossings.

 Practical ways to use songs for road safety education: